Ranjit Singh

 Senior Researcher,

-I am a senior researcher at Data & Society, focused on qualitative research for the Algorithmic Impact Methods Lab (AIMLab) and a research fellow with Siegel Family Endowment.
+I am a senior researcher at Data & Society and a research fellow with Siegel Family Endowment.
+I work on developing robust methods to evaluate and regulate how algorithmic systems impact everyday life.
 I also help guide research ethics at the Data & Society (D&S) Research Institute and sustain equity in collaborative research practices both internally and with external partners.

-My work broadly examines the everyday experiences of people subject to data-driven practices.
+I am broadly interested in examining the everyday experiences of people subject to data-driven practices.
 Most people find themselves at the receiving end of data-driven systems, but this does not mean they have no agency.
-I am particularly interested in following the ordinary ethics of exercising this human agency in navigating everyday struggles of dealing with data-driven systems.
+I follow the ordinary ethics of exercising this human agency in navigating everyday struggles with data-driven systems.

-My research sits at the intersection of data infrastructures, majority world scholarship, and public policy for data-driven systems, and uses methods of interview-based qualitative sociology and multi-sited ethnography.
+My research sits at the intersection of AI infrastructures, majority world scholarship, and public policy for data-driven systems, and uses methods of interview-based qualitative sociology and multi-sited ethnography.

 Email: ranjit [at] datasociety [dot] net.